isa-ulisboa/msc-gis/exercises/msc-gis-ex10_dtm.md

 The gds representing point heights, streams and ridgelines are 3D (they include the z coordinate values)

-## 1.Create a DEM using the points, ridgelines, streams and contour gds
+## 1. Create a DEM using the points, ridgelines, streams and contour gds

 1. Create a TIN, using only the `PointHeights` and `ContourLines` layers
     - in ArcGIS, use the Create TIN (3D Analyst Tool) tool